Sreevarshan-fin/ML-Healthcare-Premium-Prediction/README.md

 I built a machine learning system that predicts health insurance premiums with **99% accuracy**.
 The project started with **50,000 raw insurance records**, and I handled the entire pipeline — from cleaning messy data to deploying a working Streamlit application that real users can interact with.

+I built a machine learning system that predicts health insurance premiums with **99% accuracy**.

+When I started this project, my goal was simple: build something that actually works in a real insurance workflow, not just a model with a high score.
+The project started with **50,000 raw insurance records**, and I handled everything—from cleaning messy data to deploying a working Streamlit app that real users can interact with.
 ---

 #  **Key Achievements & What I Delivered**